OpenSauce04/cranny/README.md

 - `make build-static`

   This builds `cranny` with statically linked libraries.

+- `make build-debug`

+  This builds `cranny` with debug information.
+Libraries are dynamically linked.

   The statically linked library files for libvorbis and libogg (*.a files) must be installed, and may be missing on certain platforms.